Some Examples

 {

-// Encode the data to be sent to the client according to your own needs, here it is simply returned as plain text
+// You can encode the data sent to the client as needed; here it is just returned as plain text

 return $data;